Iterable/mcp-server/README.md

 }
 ```

-Note: No `env` needed on macOS — API key and base URL are loaded from Keychain.
+No `env` section is needed if using the key manager.

 ## What you can do